 5. Vet and Train Employees

-Nearly three-quarters of employees admit to theft.
+According to Embroker, three out of four employees have admitted to stealing from their employer at least once.
 Use background checks and reference checks to catch bad actors.

 Additionally, regularly train your staff on loss prevention strategy.
 Your employees should receive proper training for: